m2joules/every-programmer-should-know/README.md

 ----

-# Every Programmer Should Know :thinking:
+# Programmer Should Know :thinking:
 A collection of (mostly) technical things every software developer should know.

 :point_up: *These are resources I can recommend to every programmer regardless of their skill level or tech stack*